htcondor/htcondor/docs/man-pages/condor_submit.rst

     ``True`` (the default value when undefined), then it allows the job to leave the queue normally.
 If ``False``, then the job is placed back into the Idle state.
 If the user job runs under the vanilla universe, then the job restarts from the beginning.
-If the user job runs under the standard universe, then it continues from where it left off, using the last checkpoint.

     For example, suppose a job occasionally segfaults, but chances are that the job will finish successfully if the job is run again with